 "I'll get it.
 Silencio Potra."
 Susan said waving her wand with an extra 'T' tacked onto the end of her wand motion.
 The charm cast, she moved deeper into the room, leaving plenty of space between her and James.
 James stayed near the door.
 His day wasn't going well, and he wanted the option for a quick exit.
 He waited silently for Susan to start talking.
 The silence stretched on, James broke first.

 "So you wanted to talk."
 James offered carefully.

 "Yes.
 That's why I was outside your room this morning."
 Susan said.
 She played with her hair nervously.
 It was tied in a long ponytail, the end resting over her shoulder where she could reach it easily.
 She took a deep breath, gathering herself for the conversation.

 "I heard a rumor that you returned from Hogsmeade yesterday with a dog in tow.
 From what I heard, the dog was found by some older girls, and one of them claimed it.
 You met them on the way back and told them it helped save you from the Dementors.
 You then offered to have Professor Lupin take responsibility for the dog so she could bring it into the school.
 Is that true?"
 She said.
 Her voice was almost clinical, but James could smell the anxiety behind that facade.

 "I'm kinda interested in how you heard that rumor."
 James said.
-It had only been a few hours since they got back.
+It'd been less than a day.
 He'd heard word traveled fast, even seen it a time or two, but this was pretty close to light speed in his opinion.

 "No." James answered honestly.
 The man wasn't a mass murderer.